1976 Andersonstown incident: Danny Lennon

-Daniel "Danny" Lennon was born 11 November 1953 in Belfast.
+Daniel "Danny" Lennon was born on 11 November 1953 in Belfast.
 His mother Eileen Lennon was a member of Cumann na mBan, and was in the Belfast Brigade.
 Lennon would get involved in the Provisional IRA in August 1971 and would also join the Provisional IRA Belfast Brigade.
 For a time he was known as Andersonstown's most wanted man.
-He was arrested in October 1972 and would be released in 30 April 1976.
+He was arrested in October 1972 and was released just under four years later in 30 April 1976.

 Aftermath

-Two days after the incident, Anne's sister Mairead Corrigan and her neighbor who also witnessed the incident Betty Williams founded the Women for Peace, which was later renamed to the Peace People when Ciaran McKeown became involved in the group.
+Two days after the incident, Anne's sister Mairead Corrigan and her neighbour who also witnessed the incident Betty Williams founded the Women for Peace, which was later renamed to the Peace People when Ciaran McKeown became involved in the group.
 Corrigan and Williams then held a petition for peace that had over 6,000 signatures and led a peaceful march to the children’s graves at the Church of Saint Michael the Archangel, but had to stop due to angered protesters.

 On 5 December 1976 the Community of Peace People began two marches in Belfast and Dublin, the marchers would meet on the Bridge of Peace in Drogheda.
 Over 35,000 people participated in the marches.

 Corrigan and Williams were awarded the 1976 Nobel Peace Prize for their activism to end the conflict in Northern Ireland.

-The Maguire family would come to Lennon's defense saying they didn't see him as responsible for the deaths of Joanne, John and Andrew.
+The Maguire family would come to Lennon's defence saying they didn't see him as responsible for the deaths of Joanne, John and Andrew.

 In April 2009 a memorial plaque containing the names of several Provisional IRA members including Danny Lennon, was defaced.
 His brother Sean “Ginty” Lennon would condemn the attack.

 Suicide of Anne Maguire

-Anne Maguire (née Corrigan: born 1945) and her husband John 'Jackie' Maguire would emigrate to New Zealand with their son Mark then in 1977, and would have another daughter.
-The family then emigrated back to Belfast 18 months later later after Anne had a nervous breakdown.
-The family would also have another child after their emigration back to Northern Ireland.
+Anne Maguire (née Corrigan: born 1945) and her husband John 'Jackie' Maguire emigrated to New Zealand with their son Mark in 1977 and had another daughter.
+The family then emigrated back to Belfast 18 months later after Anne had a nervous breakdown.
+The family also had another child after their emigration back to Northern Ireland.

-On 18 January 1980, while the family were preparing for a three day trip to Cambodia, Anne would take her own life by slitting her wrists and throat with an electric carving knife in their flat on Cavehill Road.
+On 18 January 1980, while the family were preparing for a three day trip to Cambodia, Anne took her own life by slitting her wrists and throat with an electric carving knife in their flat on Cavehill Road.

-A year after Anne's death, Mairead would marry Anne’s widower, Jackie on 8 September 1981; their wedding was held in Rome.
+A year after Anne's death, Mairead married Anne’s widower Jackie on 8 September 1981; their wedding was held in Rome.